 How to Calculate Interest Rates on a Loan for Debt Repayment

-Risks and Disadvantages of Loans for Debt Repayment
+Potential Risks of Debt Repayment Loans

 - Fees and terms.
 Some companies charge high fees.
 Make sure to read the contract carefully.